 Seeing the wildest places on earth with your own eyes can be life changing.
 Breathing the coldest, freshest air on the planet, feeling seldom trodden earth beneath your feet, looking up at the vastest, starriest skies you’ve ever known – all of these things make travel addictive.

 But travelling the world has a cost - an unavoidable environmental impact.
-That’s why Where The Wild Is only offers journeys built around conscious choices and carefully considered decisions.
+That’s why at Where The Wild Is we only offer journeys built around conscious choices and carefully considered decisions.
 We do everything we can to minimise harm by following three simple principles:

 Even the smallest choices can have a big impact.
 We carefully consider every aspect of the journeys we offer, from minimising paperwork when you book to recommending eco friendly car hire on your travels.
 When you arrive at your Arctic destination, we’ll even make sure there’s a cup of eco friendly tea waiting for you, made with 100% plastic free, 100% natural and 100% compostable Bird & Blend tea bags.